channelaccess/ca/INTEGRATION_TESTS.md

 # Performance Testing

 This document presents the results of integration testing on the current and previous release.
-By comparing the results it is hoped we may spot perfromance regressions that might otherwise go unnoticed.
+By comparing the results with previous releases it is hoped we may optimse the performance of the library and/or spot performance regressions that might otherwise go unnoticed.

+The performance tests were written from the persoective of a developer who is first starting to use the __ca__.
+Each test presents the answer to a genuine question that a new maintainer of the library once had.

 Before running the tests an EPICS SoftIOC should be started based on the [epics_tests.db](src/integrationTest/resources/epics_tests.db).